Links

 Followed by the email address you want to link which will look something like mailto:theduck@uoregon.edu.

-Create Anchor / Jump Links on a Page
+Create Bookmarks/Anchor Links on a Page

 Note: There is currently a bug in some Drupal versions where the CKEditor automatically adds a "-link" to the end of some anchor link names.
 If your new anchor link is not working, double check in the source code view what the link name actually is to make sure your anchor link did not get the "-link" added to it by the editor.

-- Copy the anchor name on the page where your link will go, which should look something like "the-uo-duck" or "class-12345".
+• Copy the bookmark ID you want to link to, which should look something like "the-uo-duck" or "application-instructions".

 Back to Top Links